-5. OBJECTIVE CASE\ - The objective case is the form of the noun or the pronoun which corresponds with the words grammatical function in the sentence. #635
+5. OBJECTIVE CASE - The objective case is the form of the noun or the pronoun that corresponds with the word's grammatical function in the sentence. #635

-NOTE: In English, nouns do not have the distinctive objective case form which pronouns do.
+NOTE: In English, nouns do not have the distinctive objective case form that pronouns do.
 Generally, the objective case is used for direct objects, indirect objects, objects of the preposition, objective complements, retained objects, and subjects and predicate nominatives in infinitive clauses.